thiagosolstafir/bootstrap/README.md

 you can use `make translate` and `make gh-pages-translated`.
 The last command create a folder one step back at tree structure, and you can have a static generated page.

 [Tutorials about Bootstrap and instructions to how translate to your language ](http://blog.alexandremagno.net/category/bootstrap-2/)

+All changes should be made at `pt-br` branch.

+Todas mudanças devem ser feitas na branch `pt-br`

 [Twitter Bootstrap](http://twitter.github.com/bootstrap)